-(4) Amounts paid in accordance with the terms of a management incentive agreement as part of the FabTech acquisition.
-Any amounts paid by the Company are reimbursed by LSC, the selling party.
+- (4) Mr. Buchanan joined the Company in December 2000 as part of the Company's acquisition of FabTech, Inc. - (5) Amounts paid are accordance with the terms of a management incentive agreement as part of the FabTech acquisition, and these amounts paid by the Company are reimbursed by LSC, the selling party. - (6) Includes severance pay of \$131,000 paid in January 2003.